How Retirement Can Make You A Permanent Resident In Switzerland

 SWITZERLAND RESIDENCE PERMIT FOR RETIREES

 Fortunately, Switzerland has a relatively liberal approach for retirees who want to live there.
 However, foreign persons must satisfy specific conditions to get Swiss residence, which is required for retirement in Switzerland.
-However, it is crucial to note that these criteria differ depending on your nationality and the Swiss canton where you desire to reside.
+However, it is crucial to note that these criteria vary depending on your nationality and the Swiss canton in which you wish to reside.

-You may apply for a residence permit if you are above the age of 55 and not working.
+You may apply for a residence permit if you are over 55 and not working.
 You must provide evidence of financial independence and accident and health insurance.
 You must also connect to Switzerland through family, property, company, or financial investment.

-Switzerland is split into 26 cantons or regions, each of which has its immigration policy—implying that the appropriate Swiss canton office must authorize each foreigner's residence.
+Switzerland is divided into 26 cantons, each with its own immigration policy, meaning that the appropriate cantonal office must authorize each foreigner's residence.
 Due to bilateral agreements for freedom of movement, citizens of the European Union (EU) or European Free Trade Association (EFTA - Iceland, Liechtenstein, and Norway) will find the procedure quite simple.

 EU/EFTA citizens, for example, may travel to Switzerland without a visa for up to 90 days.
 However, those intending to remain longer must register with their local Swiss canton office and apply for a non-working residence permit within 14 days of arrival.